john-itcsolutions/ChubbaMorris/README.md

 Also, look around the elastos github site.

-Or you could go back here:  https://github.com/john-itcsolutions/ChubbaMorris (If you can import the Untitled.html document from www.draw.io you will see a summary of the class structure with interfaces).
+Or you could go back here:  https://github.com/john-itcsolutions/ChubbaMorris (If you can import the Untitled Diagram.html document from www.draw.io you will see a summary of the class structure with interfaces).